Please check our COVID-19 FAQ for travel restriction information.

 The American Civil Liberties Union (ACLU) provides Know Your Rights when encountering law enforcement at the airport for your reference.
 Please contact ISSO if you have any questions or would like to obtain our list of attorneys.

 We recommend that you carry your valid, unexpired passport with a visa stamp, your I-20 or DS-2019, and your EAD card (if you are on OPT) while you are traveling within the U.S. to prove that you have legal status.
 If you are traveling within 100 miles of a U.S. border, this is a requirement as you may be stopped by a member of Customs and Border Protection or law enforcement.
 You do not need a valid travel signature on your I-20 or DS-2019 while traveling within the U.S. For travel by air, it is required that you have official photo identification which could include a passport, driver’s license or state ID.

 Canadian citizens do not require an entry visa to enter the U.S. from Canada, but do require an I-20 (F visa) or DS-2019 (J visa).
-All Canadian citizens are required to show a passport to enter the United States.
+All Canadian citizens are required to show a passport to enter the U.S.

 Those entering the U.S. to study should request F-1 status at the border and must show the Form I-20 or Form DS-2019 and supporting financial documentation to the immigration officer at the port of entry.

-Be sure to check your I-94 (paper and electronic) to make sure that the I-94 was properly noted with F-1, D/S or J-1 D/S.
+Be sure to check your electronic I-94 to make sure that the I-94 was properly noted with F-1, D/S or J-1 D/S.